 - Put the limiter to the top of the scale – mouse wheel

 Keep the forward thrust and afterburner applied until the engine starts to overheat and then release.
 By being in the decoupled mode you avoid the braking effect of cruise & Manual control.
 If you are climbing from the surface to orbit the first few burns will fade away fairly quickly.
 As you go higher the velocity decays at a lower rate.

 Using the same trick in space requires good judgment.
 As a precaution, aim slightly away from your target in case you overshoot.

 How to Request Landing Services

-You must request Landing Services at policed landing pads to open hangar doors so you can leave.
+At major ports, you must request Landing Services to open hangar doors so you can leave or enter.